tensorflow/benchmarks/perfzero/README.md

 # Name that describes the system hardware (e.g. z420)
 PERFZERO_SYSTEM_NAME

-# Name of the test environment (e.g. kokora)
-PERFZERO_TEST_ENV

 # List of paths separated by ',' to be added to python path environment variable
 PERFZERO_PYTHON_PATH

-# List of git repository url separated by ',' to be downloaded
+# List of git repository url separated by ',' to be checked-out
 PERFZERO_GIT_REPOS

 # GCS url to upload the benchmark log files
 PERFZERO_OUTPUT_GCS_URL

 # List of GCS urls separated by ',' to download data